 and / or additional injuries.
 Recognizing and responding to symptoms of

-concussions and other sports-related TBI is the key to preventing serious
+concussions and other sports-related TBI is the key to preventing serious and permanent

-also reduce the severity of brain injury.
+severity of brain injury.

 Violence is a common cause of preventable brain injury.
 Shaken baby syndrome,

 for example, can cause TBI in vulnerable infants and young children.
 Because